Children and Young People's Nursing (pre-registration) MScStudy level: Postgraduate

 The delivery of theory components is through a range of theory modules which focus on extending your knowledge and cognitive skills, providing you with a sound critical, analytical and reflective approach to person-centred care delivery.

-The practice component considers the knowledge base that underpins person-centred care delivery/management, and the range of skills required to care for individuals with specific psychosocial and CYP health-related problems.
+The practice component considers the knowledge base that underpins person-centred care delivery/management, and the range of skills required to care for individuals with specific psychosocial and children and young people’s (CYP) health-related problems.

 Year 1: Theory